Acen1991/genius-dotcom-instant/README.md

 @TODO: improving the search feature to get the right lyrics (it works only for few limited examples)

-@TODO: display genius annotations with a mouseover effect (else I wouldn't call it "genius-instant" :P)
+@TODO: displaying genius annotations with a mouseover effect (else I wouldn't call it "genius-instant" :P)

 @TODO: parsing the lyrics and binding the words/expressions with their urbandictionnary meaning